Skip to main content

 • the difference between input, processing, and output

-• what a built-in function is in Python
+• what a built-in function is in Python: Examples we have used: print(),int(),type(), and input().

-• the first built-in function you learned in this class
+• the print built-in function

 • how to identify the function part and the argument part of a function